 Calls to Action

 The first step any charity should be taking is to get the website right.
 This means ensuring that the website is easy to use, accessible and that it has strong calls to action – meaning it tells visitors what is wanted of them.

-In this example, it’s immediately clear what the charity does thanks to the large headline across the middle – “Working to end child cruelty across the UK”.
+In this example, it’s immediately clear what the charity does thanks to the large headline and other home page messaging.
 This allows website visitors to quickly understand what the purpose of the charity is.